 Watching the lettuce as it stalked, I took out plants that seemed stunted and not as robust as others of the same variety.
-I want to save seed from the very best looking plants.
+You want to save seed from the very best looking plants.

 It’s also important to either mark or position the varieties in such a manner that you’ll know what seed you’re saving when it finally produces seed.
 For example – I’ve found green romaines hard to tell apart once they’re in flower.
 Also one of my favorites, Forellenschluss Romaine, which is speckled when young can look very different by the time it stalks to 3 1/2 feet.